anoma/nspec/docs/system_architecture/identity/identity.juvix.md

 We can also define a kind of identity _equivalence_ : _A_ `signsSameAs` _B_
  precisely when _A_ `signsFor` _B_ and _B_ `signsFor` _A_.
 This means that (in
- general), if you want to sign a message as _A_, but for whatever reason it's cheaper to sign a message as _B_, it's safe to just use _B_ instead, and vice versa.
+ general), if you want to sign a message as _A_, but for whatever reason it's cheaper to sign a message as _B_, it's safe to some use _B_ instead, and vice versa.

 ## ReadsFor Relation